karlot/sshclick/README.md

     ```
     NOTE: its installed as "editable" so binary file will point to your cloned repo

-3. Use it as you like, "sshc" command should be available to access SSHClick application
+3. Use it as you like, "sshc" command should be available to access SSHClick application, see below chapter for [usage](#example-usage-and-features)
-    ```console
-    $ sshc --help
-    Usage: sshc [OPTIONS] COMMAND [ARGS]...

-      SSHClick - SSH Config manager

-      Note: As this is early alpha, backup your SSH config files before this software, as you might accidentally lose some configuration

-    Options:
-      --sshconfig PATH  Config file, default is ~/.ssh/config --stdout          Send changed SSH config to STDOUT instead to original file --version         Show current version
-      -h, --help        Show this message and exit.

-    Commands:
-      group  Manage groups
-      host   Manage hosts
-    ```
-4. Install shell autocompletion (TAB auto-completes on commands, options, groups and hosts)
+4. Install shell autocompletion (_TAB-TAB auto-completes on commands, options, groups and hosts_)
     * __Bash__ - Add this line to end of your `~/.profile` file:
       ```sh
       eval "$(_SSHC_COMPLETE=bash_source sshc)"